ManuelBehrendt/Mera.jl/README.md

 ```

 ## Apple Silicon: M1/M2 Chips
 Julia 1.6.x can be installed without any trouble.
-But to use PyPlot, it is recommended to install/pin the package PyCall@1.92.3 ! https://pkgdocs.julialang.org/v1.6/managing-packages/#Pinning-a-package
+But to use PyPlot, it is recommended to install/pin the package PyCall@1.92.3 ! https://pkgdocs.julialang.org/v1.6/managing-packages/#Pinning-a-package .
+If you encounter any problems with Julia 1.9, try the binary *macOS x86 (Intel or Rosetta)* instead of *macOS (Apple Silicon)*.

 ## Help and Documentation
 The exported functions and types in MERA are listed in the API documentation, but can also be accessed in the REPL or Jupyter notebook.